- Quick tips

 Since emojis aren’t a concrete way of communicating and are better used to convey emotions, not everyone is going to read your emoji the same way.
 Just like how we can misread people’s facial expressions and body language, we can misinterpret the intent of an emoji.
 This opens up the possibility of someone reading your email subject line in a way that either doesn’t make sense or directly opposes the intent of what you wrote.

 Nothing quite conveys “Hey open me!
 I’m fun and interesting,” like “◻︎◻︎ New◻︎ Products out◻︎◻︎◻︎◻︎.”
 Unfortunately, this is an issue that isn’t entirely in your control because different email clients are going to use one of a few different emoji keyboards based on the device’s operating system.
-For example, if the Android keyboard is missing a brand-new emoji set that is on the Apple iOS keyboard, everyone reading your subject line on an Android device won’t see it.
+For example, if the Samsung Android keyboard is missing a brand-new emoji set that is on the Apple iOS keyboard, everyone reading your subject line on an Android device won’t see it.

 The biggest risk of all when you’re sending emojis out in emails is that misusing or using too many of them can just look stupid, make you seem out of touch, and like you don’t know how to communicate with the young people.
 Really resist any temptation to use a heavy hand when crafting your subject lines, a little goes a long way here.
 Otherwise, you can end up in the spam folder with subject lines like this:

-I said it earlier, but I’ll reiterate here— emojis are great at grabbing people’s attention.
+I said it earlier, but I’ll reiterate here— emojis and emoticons are great at grabbing people’s attention.
 If you open your email and only one subject line has an emoji in it, that’s probably the first place your eye is going.
 The bright pop of color, especially against the new dark modes available on some devices, draws people in.

 Correctly using emojis in a genuine and engaging way can make your emails more personable, and make people feel like they’re connecting with a real person on the other side of that email.
 That’s a powerful thing in an age where people are bombarded with messaging in emails, texts, online ads, and on social media.